Elvis 6 is a dynamically scalable system with a high level of built-in availability, redundancy and load balancing.

 This article outlines some typical clusters.

-Notes about the numbers given in the examples:
+Notes about the examples:

 The following table provides a summary: